 2. Do they have references or testimonials available on their website?
 When you ask for references are they happy to oblige, and actually send them to you?

 Talking to past customers is a great way to get to know a professional.
 What they say is everything.
 And, if you think they are stacking the references, ask for more.
-Any Handyman or Maintenance professional, with nothing to hide, will be more than happy to meet your request.
+Any handyman or contractor, with nothing to hide, will be more than happy to meet your request.

 3. Do they have photos of their work available to view?